Searching ...

 Mississippi

 The median home sale price in November 2022 was $245,700, up 5.4% year-over-year (YOY).
 Still, that’s well below the $370,700 national median from the National Association of Realtors.
-Places like Ocean Springs, Horn Lake, and Hernando had double-digit price growth but were still affordable municipalities.
+Places like Ocean Springs, Horn Lake, and Hernando had double-digit price growth but were still the most affordable states and municipalities.

 Besides the lowest cost of living, Mississippi residents have perks like a warm climate, beautiful rural and waterfront scenery, and lower higher education costs.
 The state’s bounty includes fresh seafood, agriculture, and root beer.